Libensemble/libensemble/docs/papers/joss/paper.md

 ## Related Work

-Other packages for managing workflows and ensembles include Colmena [@colmena21] and the RADICAL-Ensemble Toolkit [@ensembletoolkit16] as well as packages that provide back-end dispatch and execution such as Parsl [@parsl] and Balsam [@Salim2019].
+Other packages for managing workflows and ensembles include Colmena [@colmena21] and the RADICAL-Ensemble Toolkit [@ensembletoolkit16] as well as packages such as Parsl [@parsl] and Balsam [@Salim2019] that provide back-end dispatch and execution.

 libEnsemble's unique generator--simulator--allocator
 paradigm eliminates the need for users to explicitly define task dependencies.